BBashh/BBashh/README.md

 ## 🚀 About Me

-I'm a passionate software engineer with a strong focus on blockchain development and smart contract security with a strong background in building and securing decentralized applications.
-With a solid foundation in both development and security, I’ve contributed to various projects ranging from DeFi solutions to innovative blockchain applications.
+I'm a passionate software engineer with a strong focus on blockchain development and smart contract security and a strong background in building and securing decentralized applications.
+With a solid foundation in development and security, I’ve contributed to various projects ranging from DeFi solutions to innovative blockchain applications.
 I thrive in dynamic environments where I can leverage my skills to drive impactful results in the Web3 space.

 ## 🛠️ Skills & Technologies